Personal Tutor System

 - Concerns that you may not wish to raise with your Personal Tutor.

 The Director of Undergraduate Studies has overall responsibility for the academic progress of all Undergraduate Students and the Senior Tutor and Director of Student Engagement and Progression and the Year Tutors will work with him/her and be involved pro-actively in making contact with students who appear to be experiencing difficulties.
-We will use various platforms to make contact with you regarding these meetings which may be face to face or via Skype or Microsoft Teams.
+We will use various platforms to make contact with you regarding these meetings which may be face to face or via Microsoft Teams.

 Year Tutors may represent you in University processes, such as in the investigation of plagiarism, other sorts of cheating, exam boards and in investigating or disciplinary committees, although these cases may be referred to the Senior Tutor in more severe cases.

-Under the guidance of the Director of Undergraduate Studies, the Senior Tutor has overall responsibility for the operation and design of the Personal Tutor system in Economics.
+Under the guidance of the Director of Undergraduate Studies, the Senior Tutor (Amira Elasra) has overall responsibility for the operation and design of the Personal Tutor system in Economics.
 Personal Tutors and Year Tutors may defer cases needing higher-level support, particularly those in which advocacy or representation at a University committee are warranted, to the Senior Tutor.

 Another aspect of their role is to review students with poor attendance or study records.
 Where this — or other sources of Department information — identifies cases of students with poor attendance records or with other apparent study problems, the relevant Year Tutor will have the responsibility of contacting you to suggest a review meeting.
-If a meeting is required we will use various platforms to contact you such as email, Skype and Microsoft Teams.
+If a meeting is required we will use various platforms to contact you such as email and Microsoft Teams.
 You might choose to involve the Personal Tutor in this discussion.

 Daily drop-in sessions and the Student Wellbeing and Progression Officer

 Your wellbeing is important to us and we are always here to help you.
 If there is something troubling you, or hindering you from focusing on your studies please do make contact with our Pastoral Support (PS) team.
 One of the members of the team will be able to signpost you to the appropriate person or service.
+It is important to understand what is the mitigating circumstances process and make the department aware of any extenuating circumstances that could be affecting your degree course.

 Our Student Wellbeing and Progression Officer, Annie Simper, is very happy to contact you outside of the above hours should they be inconvenient to you.
 Should you need to, you can email to arrange a meeting via MS Teams with Annie, who will be happy to support you.